Source: "Short Notes on Chinese Instruments of Music NB Dennys, 1874

 Region: Northern, Eastern

-Changes: Chinese Catalpa wood (Catalpa ovata) is listed as the material used to make zhengs.
+Changes: Chinese Catalpa wood (Catalpa ovata) is listed as the material used to make zheng.

 Southern and Northern Dynasties

-Changes: 512 AD sees the first paulownia wood used in its construction.
-It's commonly used in modern instruments.
+Changes: 512 AD sees the first Paulownia wood used in zheng construction.
+Paulownia is the wood used for soundboards in modern instruments.

 Region: North and South, Eastern